Professional Writing

 Aim for ten hours of homework each week.

-Aim for two hours every other weeknight and two hours on Sat. and Sun.
+We recommend two hours every other weeknight and two hours on Sat. and Sun.

 - MWFSS -